 - Private Sale

 - Using the services of a local official

 Estate Agents (‘Agents Immobiliers’)

+For those who don’t speak fluent French but still wish to buy property in Val Thorens, the option of using an estate agent is generally preferred.
+You may even find that in popular areas of France you can find estate agents with English speaking services that will assist you.
 ‘Agents Immobiliers’ are French estate agents - bringing both buyers and sellers together.
-It is good to check all estate agents in the area you are buying as it’s not uncommon for a property to be on the market with a number of estate agencies, sometimes at a different price.
-All Estate Agents must be properly registered and carry the appropriate ‘Carte Professionnelle’ – professional card.
-Some will charge for this service, others will do it for no charge as they can share fees with the selling agent.
+It is good to check all estate agents in the area you are looking to buy, as it’s not uncommon for a property to be on the market with a number of estate agencies, sometimes at a different price.
+All estate agents must be properly registered and carry the appropriate ‘Carte Professionnelle’ – allowing them to act as an intermediary and provide sale and purchase contracts.
+No fee is usually charged for this service; however, it is recommended you sign the sale and purchase documents through a notaire.

 At Auction ('Ventes aux Enchères')

 As a risky alternative those with a fluency in French could bag a real bargain at auction!
 French property auctions are not as common as other parts of the world, equating to only 2% of all sales.
 There are two types: Voluntary and Judicial.
 Voluntary auctions are called 'ventes à la bougie' and are usually private owners selling their own or inherited property.
 Judicial auctions are mostly because of liquidations or contested inheritances.

 Whichever of the routes you decide to take, you should still always make sure you understand all legal consequences of your actions and any documentation you are asked to sign.